matthewhudson/snailer/README.markdown

 #### Frontend test and audit framework.
 Extensible with plugins.

-Snail is a web-crawler with support for plugins (via WebHooks) to test certain conditions.
+Snail is a web-crawler with support for plugins (via [WebPipes](http://www.webpipes.org/)) to test certain conditions.

 ## Introduction